Introduction

 John married Elizabeth Apsey Haggett at Hardington on 5 April 1836.
 Elizabeth’s father, John Haggett, was a sailor who died in November 1821.

-When she married, Elizabeth had two illegitimate children: Albert Haggett, who was four or five, and Elizabeth Bartlett Haggett, who was a similar age.[1]
-Given her daughter’s middle name, John may have been the father.
+At the time of their marriage, Elizabeth had two illegitimate children: Albert Haggett, who was four or five, and Elizabeth Bartlett Haggett, who was a similar age.[2]
+Given the middle name of her daughter, it is possible that John may have been the father.

 John was a farm labourer until the late 1840s.
 The 1851 census recorded him as a farmer of fifteen acres, and the 1861 census as a farmer of sixteen acres.